|POxy: Oxyrhynchus Online|

 The Oxyrhynchus Papyri Collection, which comprises the papyrus texts excavated by Grenfell and Hunt at Oxyrhynchus and other sites in Egypt and related materials, belongs mainly to the Egypt Exploration Society (apart from some personal items of Grenfell and Hunt), and is housed by Oxford University in its Sackler Library.

 The EES appoints a Management Committee to oversee the collection and its publication.
 The current chairman of the committee is Professor D.W.
 Rathbone, King's College London.
-The basic work of organising the publication of the papyri is undertaken by a group of General Editors, at present Dr N. Gonis, Dr D. Obbink and Professor P. J. Parsons.
+The basic work of organising the publication of the papyri is undertaken by a group of General Editors, at present Dr A. Benaïssa, Professor N. Gonis, and Professor P. J. Parsons.
 They are appointed by the Management Committee and are jointly responsible to it for the assignment of papyri and the preparation of texts for publication in the annual volume of The Oxyrhynchus Papyri.
 They draw on the regular assistance of the Advisory Editors, currently Professors A. K. Bowman, G. B. D’Alessio and J. D. Thomas, and also contributions by many other papyrologists in the UK and abroad.

 There is no single project or Director.
 The editing and publication of the papyri is a Major Research Project of the British Academy which provides some financial support.
 The physical publication is funded by the EES members who subscribe to the Graeco-Roman Memoirs.
 The preparation of texts for publication is funded mostly by a five-year grant from the Arts and Humanities Research Council, which includes the employment of two Research Associates.
 For the current quinquennium (September 2010 to August 2015) the grant-holder and Principal Investigator is Dr N. Gonis, University College London.
 The current Research Associates are Dr Daniela Colomo and Dr Ben Henry.